 The participative student voice is integral to the realization of effective student centred learning.
-In the Harmonisation with Tuning, a Pan Afircan, multi-disciplinary project supported by the African Union Commission and the European Commission, student representatives are involved in contributing to the success and outcomes of the project.
-They attend the twice yearly Tuning general meetings, between meetings they work with other students on project objectives and key themes such as student workload.
+In the Harmonisation with Tuning, a Pan African, multi-disciplinary project supported by the African Union Commission and the European Commission, student representatives are involved in contributing to the success and outcomes of the project.
+They attend the twice yearly Tuning general meetings, between meetings they work with other students on project objectives and key themes such as the main competences required to enter to University.
 For each Tuning general meeting up to 16 students are selected for sponsorship to cover the cost of attendance.
 These students participate in their subject group and contribute the student perspective to discussions about the implementation process.
 Each meeting provides an opportunity to review and develop the role of students in the project.

 The student groups are briefed on the development of the project and invited to contribute fully to the on-going discussion of issues.
-Students from each country are expected to consult widely among their peers, prepare one contribution for their subject area and send it by mail to email@example.com together with the student’s details on the table included in this call.
-The contributions from this phase of the project will be presented at the plenary project meeting in South Africa, in April 2017.
+Students from each country are expected to consult widely among their peers, prepare one contribution for their subject area and send it by mail to firstname.lastname@example.org together with the student’s details on the table included in this call.
+The contributions from this phase of the project will be presented at the plenary project meeting in Brussels, in November 2017.

 Student travel grants awarded on a merit basis.